 In addition, individuals may rent time on the Wahoo Kickr or pay a membership fee for unlimited use of the Kickrs.
 The cost to rent one time is $30 for the first hour, and $15 for each consecutive hour after.
 The cost for a monthly membership is $90.
 For these individual rentals you may use one of 5 dedicated iPads that connects via bluetooth to the Kickr (the app available on the iPads is Cyclops Virtual Training), or you may bring your own iPad.
 Through the Virtual Training app you will have access to routes (with video) from all over the world.

 Your space will be held once payment is received.
-When you sign-up I will need the following information: your height, weight, DOB and what type of cassette you have (11,10, 9, or 8). *Requirements: An 8, 9, 10 or 11 speed Shimano or SRAM Cassette.
+When you sign-up I will need the following information: your height, weight, DOB and what type of cassette you have (11 or 10). *Requirements: A 10 or 11 speed Shimano or SRAM Cassette.

 Please email me with questions and/or to sign-up.

 The EnergyKick Indoor Cycling Program is for road cyclists and triathletes of all levels featuring the Wahoo Kickr indoor bike trainer.
 This trainer automatically changes the resistance on your bike to mimic an outdoor ride.
 Check out this video to learn more about the trainers.